inoueke-n/PADLA/release/README.md

 @SET JAVA_OPTS=%JAVA_OPTS% -Dlog4j.configurationFile=file://%CATALINA_HOME%/conf/log4j2_for_LearningMode.xml
 ```
 2. Execute apache-tomcat-8.5.34/bin/startup.bat to startup Tomcat.
-3. After Tomcat starts, start JMeter by execute apache-jmeter-5.0/bin/ApacheJMeter.jar
+3. After Tomcat starts, start JMeter by executing apache-jmeter-5.0/bin/ApacheJMeter.jar
-4. In JMeter, you can use sample access pattern.
+4. In JMeter, you can use the sample access pattern.
 Open "[File]->[open]->[templates]->[Script_jpetstore_exam.jmx]".
 5. Set "[Thread Group]->[Number of Threads]" to 10000 to make irregular behavior of Tomcat by high load access.
 6. Start a load-test by click "start"(green triangle).
 7. You can watch the log level changing on a console.
-When PADLA detects irregular behaviors and change the log level, "[PADLA]:Unknown Phase Detected!\n[PADLA]Logging Level Down\n↓↓↓↓↓↓↓↓" is displayed.
+When PADLA detects irregular behavior and changes the log level, "[PADLA]:Unknown Phase Detected!\n[PADLA]Logging Level Down\n↓↓↓↓↓↓↓↓" is displayed.
-8. After the load-test finished, shutdown Tomcat by execute apache-tomcat-8.5.34/bin/shutdown.bat.
+8. After the load-test finished, shutdown Tomcat by executing apache-tomcat-8.5.34/bin/shutdown.bat.
 9. You can get a log file as apache-tomcat-8.5.34/outputs/log4j.log.
 In the file, debug and trace level log messages are appeared at the time the load-test started.
 Also, you can get buffered log messages in apache-tomcat-8.5.34/outputs/buffer.txt.
-PADLA keeps log messages internally and output them when it change the log level.
-In the file, log messages between two "[output]" are outputed at onece.
-To know when the messages are outputed, please refer to timestamps of them.
+PADLA keeps log messages internally and outputs them when it changes the log level.
+In the file, log messages between two "[output]" are outputted at once.
+To know when the messages are outputted, please refer to timestamps of them.